Historic Telegraph Cove

 Killer Whale Cafe and Old Saltery Pub

-North Vancouver Island, offer a West Coast Cuisine featuring a variety of local seafood.
-Don't miss the world famous salmon BBQ on the boardwalk at
+The most treasured restaurants on North Vancouver Island, offer a West Coast Cuisine featuring a variety of local seafood.
+Don't miss the world famous salmon BBQ on the boardwalk at Telegraph Cove, the smoke, the smell and wow the taste.
+Offer twice a week in the summer.

 Telegraph Cove Accommodation